Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 TTM: trailing 12 months

-There are currently 1.1 million Sanderson Farms shares held short by investors – that's known as Sanderson Farms's "short interest".
-This figure is 10.7% down from 1.2 million last month.
+There are currently 321,617 Sanderson Farms shares held short by investors – that's known as Sanderson Farms's "short interest".
+This figure is 7.9% down from 349,059 last month.

 There are a few different ways that this level of interest in shorting Sanderson Farms shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Sanderson Farms.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Sanderson Farms.